- Members Zone

 Rüdiger Klein – Executive Director

-A German national with a PhD from the University of London, Rüdiger was based as Policy Director at the Royal Netherlands Academy of Arts and Sciences in Amsterdam, where he served as Director of the European Federation of 50+ National Academies of Sciences.
-Prior to that he was responsible for interdisciplinary research and for a portfolio “research and foresight” at the European Science Foundation, the umbrella organisation of 80 national research funding agencies, based in France.
-An expert evaluator and advisor to international and intergovernmental science and technology (S&T) programmes, his earlier academic and research career was spent at several European, American, Middle Eastern and Asian universities.
-As the Executive Director of the IPO, he has among his chief tasks to support the programme’s internal governance and coherence, to further develop and network the IRDR science projects, both within the global scientific and policy domains, and to advance initiatives towards capacity building across all sectors.
+A German national with a PhD from the University of London, Rüdiger was based at the Royal Netherlands Academy of Arts and Sciences in Amsterdam, where he served as Director of the European Federation of 50+ National Academies of Sciences.
+Prior to that, he was responsible for interdisciplinary research and for a portfolio “research and foresight” at the European Science Foundation, the umbrella organisation of 80 national research funding agencies, based in France.
+His earlier academic and research career was spent at several European, American, Middle Eastern and Asian universities.
+As the Executive Director of IRDR, he has among his chief tasks to support the programme’s internal governance, and to further develop and network the programme, both within the global scientific and policy domains, and to advance initiatives towards capacity building across all sectors.

 Tel.: +86 10 8217 8905